manvip28/Eval_Me_Maybe/README.md

 streamlit run app.py
 ```

-This will launch a web interface where you can:
+This will launch a web interface with the following features:
-- Generate questions from textbooks
-- Review and approve questions
-- Generate final question papers and answer keys
-- Evaluate student answers
-- Download reports and documents

-### Streamlit UI Buttons

 #### Question Generation Page
 - **📤 Upload PDF/DOCX**: Upload your textbook file (automatically saved to Azure)